RidgeCRM Developer Docs

 Execute

-RidgeCRM runs a JavaScript handler key or queues an outbound webhook.
+RidgeCRM runs sandboxed source code or queues an outbound webhook.

 Observe